She may be a scientist, but she can kick your ass just as good as Cap and Tony can.

 Pin-Pulling Teeth: Mockingbird does this during a snowmobile chase in the first issue of the Widowmaker mini-series.

-Spy Catsuit: Wore one as Huntress, but he costumes as Mockingbird (blue/black and white) and when she was working for SHIELD full-time (casual clothing) avert this trope.
+Spy Catsuit: Wore one as Huntress, but her costumes as Mockingbird (blue/black and white) and when she was working for SHIELD full-time (casual clothing) avert this trope.
 Her current outfit though seems to evoke this to some extent.

 Tomboyish Name: 'Bobbi' isn't the most feminine of names.
 Though, Bobbi's not the most feminine of women.
 It does occasionally get miss-written as 'Bobby', especially by those unfamiliar with the character, which is decidedly more masculine.